NY Opera Singer Delivers Her Own Baby In Car On Busy NJ Highway

 At 3 a.m., Emily’s contractions began -- and they were “instantly intense,” she said.

-And so, Emily woke Travis and they began packing their stuff.
-At 4 a.m., the Hardmans got in the car and began the four-hour drive to the Danbury, CT hospital from Lancaster, PA.
+And so, Emily woke Travis and they began packing up.
+At 4 a.m., the Hardmans got in the car and started the four-hour drive to the Danbury, CT hospital from Lancaster, PA.

 Emily turned on the GentleBirth meditation app, which conveniently rolled out a separate contraction-timer app a few weeks ago.